 12 It is worth noting that it is a common practice in better restaurants for a chef to cook dishes at the customer’s table.
 The mashgiach must light the sterno used at the table in addition to turning on the stove and oven located in the kitchen.
 Similarly, sternos are sometimes used to cook some items at smorgasbords, and this requires the same attention.

 13 Some are of the opinion that a person of stature should preferably refrain from eating bishul akum even when the food is edible in a raw state.
 See Shach, Yoreh Daya, 152:2, and responsa of Shevet HaLevi, Vol. 6, 108:3.
-However, Oruch HaShu1chan 113:11 quotes many poskim who reject this view.
+However, Oruch HaShulchan 113:11 quotes many poskim who reject this view.

 14 We refer to a royal dinner bemuse the Talmud speaks of shulchan melachim, a king’s table.
-However, the Kaf HaChayim 123:2 explains that the intent is not limited to a king, but includes any person of stature.
+However, the Kaf HaChaim 123:2 explains that the intent is not limited to a king, but includes any person of stature.

 15 There are some who have argued that a food item that can be prepared as a sumptuous dish by a skilled chef is prohibited even when cooked in a manner that would be unsuitable for a royal dinner.
 It would then follow that potato chips are not kosher if cooked by a non-Jew, since potatoes am be prepared in other manners that are in fact appropriate for a state dinner.
-See, for example, the Tifereth Yisrael, Avoda Zorah, 2:52; Pischai Halacha, page 116, responsa 17 from Rav Moshe Stern, shlita; Teshuvos V’hanhogos from Rap Moshe Sternbach, shlita, responsa 438.
+See, for example, the Tifereth Yisrael, Avoda Zorah, 2:52; Pischei Halacha, page 116, responsa 17 from Rav Moshe Stern, shlita; Teshuvos V’hanhogos from Rap Moshe Sternbuch, shlita, responsa 438.
 Nonetheless, many contemporary poskim lire not in agreement with this view, and a variety of proofs have been brought to disprove the former position.
-As an example, the Ramo, Yoreh Daya 113:2; writes that toasted afunim (a type of bean) are not fit for a royal feast, while the Rambam, Ma’acholos Asuros 17:18, rules that baked afunim are prohibited.
+As an example, the Rama, Yoreh Daya 113:2; writes that toasted afunim (a type of bean) are not fit for a royal feast, while the Rambam, Ma’acholos Asuros 17:18, rules that baked afunim are prohibited.
 For an extensive discussion in support of the latter position, see the article of Rabbi P. Falk, shlita, Am HaTorah, Mahadurah 3, vol. 10, page 75.

 16 Source: Rabbi Yisrael Belsky.
 Yechava Daas suggests another reason to permit donuts cooked by a non-Jew.
 Donuts are boiled in oil.
 There are two opinions cited in Orach Chaim 168:13, whether boiled dough products are considered “bread”.
 With respect to the appropriate brachah, we follow the lenient opinion and recite borei minai mezonos, since brachos are a Rabbinic institution.
 However, with respect to bishul akum, which is also a Rabbinic decree, we assume they are “bread.”
 As noted later in this article, there are no bishul akum restrictions on bread items.